agccie/ACI-EnhancedEndpointTracker/docs/install.rst

     Reloading ...

-4. Now that the host/VM has all dependencies installed and configured and the database has been setup, access the VM web interface.
+4. Setup is complete, the application can now be managed through the web interface.

 .. note:: The source code is available at /var/www/eptracker.
 The apache module has been configured to service this directory.
 Any change to the python source code may require both python worker and apache to be restarted.